Football Odds & Lines

 Live betting has exploded in popularity as fans get closer to the action with a live NFL bet.
 From the opening kickoff through the final whistle, you can place live bets on any game.

-Whether you’re watching Joe Burrow and the Cincinnati Bengals on TV from your living room, Jalen Hurts and the Philadelphia Eagles from a bar, or the Big Game from a BetMGM Sportsbook in Las Vegas, you can place in-game wagers.
+Whether you’re watching Brent Venables and the Oklahoma Sooners on TV from your living room, Geno Smith and the Seattle Seahawks from a bar, or a Pac-12 game from a BetMGM Sportsbook in Las Vegas, you can place in-game wagers.

 It’s a unique chance to hedge against a futures bet, increase a pregame position, place a new bet, or just have fun!